↓

 Author Bio

-Lisa Carter is a Certified Equine Massage Therapist serving locations around North & Central Texas.
+Lisa Generali-Perez is a Certified Equine Massage Therapist serving locations around North & Central Texas.
 She incorporates her knowledge and experience with equine bodywork, Parelli Natural Horsemanship, essential oils for animals, and as a veterinary technician to provide her clients with the resources they need to make informed decisions for their horses.
 Her mission - to build a network of equine health care professionals to work together to find the best combination of therapies to meet the needs of the "whole horse".

 Heavenly Gaits Equine Massage | 475 PR 118A, Hico, TX | 254-485-6937